Last Revised: 2011-09-01

 SECTION 4.
 Quorum

-ARTICLE VI: Amendment to By-laws
+ARTICLE VI: Amendment to Bylaws

 SECTION 1.
 Amendment Process

-These By-laws may be amended or repealed by a simple majority vote of the members present at an annual business meeting.
-Amendments may be proposed by the Steering Committee, on their own initiative, or by the general membership.
+These Bylaws may be amended or repealed by a simple majority vote of the members present at an annual business meeting.
+Amendments may be proposed by the Steering Committee, on their own initiative, or by general membership.
 The Steering Committee will present proposed amendments for consideration to the members of WSHEMA at the annual meeting.

 ARTICLE VII: Assessments